thetisproject/thetis/readme.md

 pip install -e .
 ```
 > **Note**
-> The latest development branch of Thetis (master) will require the corresponding main branch of Firedrake.
+> The latest development branch of Thetis (main) will require the corresponding main branch of Firedrake.
 See the
 > website for more details.

 ### Release branch weekly status